No items found.

 1. Open your browser and log in to your Riverside.fm account and create the show.

 2. Invite your guests and by sending them a link.
-In total you can invite 7 participants.
+In total, you can record with 10 participants.

 3. Test your mic and camera and then join the studio.